-- Healthy, non-candy, snacks are permitted and should be a type that can be easily consumed, without preparation or utensils (i.e. fruit, pretzels, cheese, goldfish crackers, and raisins). - A beverage is not necessary since every class has a water fountain. - Snacks are not for consumption around the building at other times of the day.
+- Healthy, non-candy snacks are permitted and should be a type that can be easily consumed, without preparation or utensils (i.e., fruit, pretzels, cheese, goldfish crackers, and raisins). - Reusable water bottles are preferred. - Snacks are not for consumption around the building at other times of the day.

-Food from Other Sources (Outside of School) Due to allergic reactions and dietary restrictions, all food requests for school based activities within the classroom must be store bought.
+Food from Other Sources (Outside of School) Due to allergic reactions and dietary restrictions, all food requests for school-based activities within the classroom must be store bought.
 These foods will then have an ingredient label thus making it easier to identify potentially hazardous ingredients and the absence of nuts to support students and staff with allergies.